Peggy’s Cove Lighthouse Photography

 We don’t go anywhere without our Think Tank Camera Bags.
 Special offer!

-BEST TIME TO GO
+WHAT IS BEST TIME TO GO?

-Peggy’s Cove welcomes visitors throughout the year, but the best time to explore is during the warmer months.
+Peggy’s Cove welcomes visitors throughout the year, but the best time to photograph is during the warmer months.
 Most people choose to go during the summer when everything nearby is open.
 Plan your visit between May and October for the ultimate Peggy’s Cove experience.
 On a clear night, the lack of light pollution makes impeccable Milky Way Photography.
-This scenic spot in Nova Scotia is trendy for watching the sunrise and sunset, offering breathtaking views with the iconic lighthouse in sight.
+This scenic spot in Nova Scotia is trendy for watching the sunrise and sunset, offering incredible views with the iconic lighthouse in sight.

-HOW LONG TO PHOTOGRAPH
+HOW LONG DOES IT TAKE TO PHOTOGRAPH?

-WHAT PHOTOGRAPHY GEAR TO BRING
+WHAT PHOTOGRAPHY GEAR SHOULD I BRING?

 • A DSLR camera that allows you to control your shutter, aperture and ISO.